Laguna Nigue, California Therapists

 In many respects, Laguna Niguel seems to be doing quite well.
 However, all California cities face similar challenges that can affect the mental health of residents as well as their access to treatment.

 • Homelessness: It’s not always clear whether mental illness causes homelessness or vice versa, but whatever the causative factor may be, it is clear that California is facing a crisis of both homelessness and mental illness and that the two often occur together.
-Twenty-two percent of the 550,000 homeless people living in the United States dwell in California, five thousand of whom reside in Orange County alone.
-Serious mental illness occurs in 25 to 26 percent of homeless adults in the country.
+An estimated 22% of the 550,000 homeless people living in the United States dwell in California, five thousand of whom reside in Orange County alone.
+Serious mental illness occurs in 25 to 26% of homeless adults in the country.
 To be chronically homeless is to suffer from mental illness and to have been living on the streets for over a year.
-California’s share of the chronically homeless population is 39 percent.
+California’s share of the chronically homeless population is 39%.

-• Opioid Abuse: Statewide, California’s numbers for opioid abuse and opioid related deaths are relatively low, but statistics specific to Orange County tell a much different story.
-Nearly half of all reported prescriptions in Orange County are written for opioids, and the year 2016 showed a 3 percent increase in opioid prescriptions filled compared to the previous year.
-There is a positive correlation between emergency room visits for opioid abuse and/or poisoning and opioid prescriptions written, and since 2006, there has been a 215 percent increase in ER visits related to opioid abuse.
+• Opioid Abuse: Statewide, California’s numbers for opioid abuse and opioid-related deaths are relatively low, but statistics specific to Orange County tell a much different story.
+Nearly half of all reported prescriptions in Orange County are written for opioids, and the year 2016 showed a 3% increase in opioid prescriptions filled compared to the previous year.
+There is a positive correlation between emergency room visits for opioid abuse and/or poisoning and opioid prescriptions written, and since 2006, there has been a 215% increase in ER visits related to opioid abuse.

 • Natural Disasters: Large-scale catastrophes such as fires, floods, or landslides may contribute to the development of PTSD and other stress disorders.
 Orange County experiences 29 natural disasters per year, more than twice the US average of 13.